Last update: 01.24.2019

 Private Tunnel VPN was made by the legends behind the OpenVPN protocol.
 But how does it stack up against the competition?

-It is highly secure – to the point that we noticed tradeoffs in other areas of functionality.
+Private Tunnel is highly secure – to the point that we noticed trade-offs in other areas of functionality.
 It operates using OpenVPN Tunnelling Technology, which includes SSL for key exchange, all ciphers in the OpenSSL library, and multi-layer tunnels.

-You get all of this security for an incredibly affordable rate of $6 per month or $35 per year, and it’s available on all main platforms (Mac, Windows, iOS, and Android).
+You get all of this security for an incredibly affordable rate of $6/month or $35/year, and it’s available on all main platforms (Mac, Windows, iOS, and Android).
 The downside, however, is that this VPN doesn’t come with a lot of extra features.
 It won’t give you access to Netflix or other streaming platforms.
 It also doesn’t allow P2P downloads, so that means no torrenting.

 Keep reading our Private Tunnel review to determine if this is the right VPN for your needs.